ali14252004/kEy/README.md

 ## Installation Guide
 1.  **Windows:computer:**:
- --Download the installer from the official Gem System website.
+ - Download the installer from the official Gem System website.
- --Open the installer and follow the on-screen instructions.
+ - Open the installer and follow the on-screen instructions.
- --Launch the application from the Start menu.
+ - Launch the application from the Start menu.

 2. **macOS:computer:**
- --Download the .dmg file from the official Gem System website.
+ - Download the .dmg file from the official Gem System website.
- --Open the .dmg file and drag the Gem System application to your Applications folder.
+ - Open the .dmg file and drag the Gem System application to your Applications folder.
- --Launch the application from your Applications.
+ - Launch the application from your Applications.

  3. **Linux:computer:**
-  --Open a terminal and add the Gem System repository.
+  - Open a terminal and add the Gem System repository.
   --Install the application using your package manager.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTcxNzQyNDEzMiwxNjIyNzUyODksLTE3Mj
-QxODE5MDMsLTIwMDg1MzgxMzUsLTE5NDYxMzY3NzksMzc1MTE1
-ODk2LC0yMDg4NzQ2NjEyLC0xNjUwNDM5MTE3XX0=
+eyJoaXN0b3J5IjpbLTIyMDg0OTY5LDE3MTc0MjQxMzIsMTYyMj
+c1Mjg5LC0xNzI0MTgxOTAzLC0yMDA4NTM4MTM1LC0xOTQ2MTM2
+Nzc5LDM3NTExNTg5NiwtMjA4ODc0NjYxMiwtMTY1MDQzOTExN1
+19
 -->